-The purpose of this document is to provide NC Public School Units with guidance and answer Frequently Asked Questions about fiscal requirements related to the funds provided under the Elementary and Secondary School Emergency Relief (ESSER) Funds, including ESSER I, II, and III.
+The purpose of this document is to provide NC Public School Units with guidance and answer Frequently Asked Questions about obligations, liquidations, and reversions related to Federal grant funds.

 This document will be updated periodically, as updated questions and answers are added.